 Add healthy chocolate to your superfood list.

 Of course – as with all nutrients – quality matters.
 Dark, antioxidant-rich, chocolate that’s minimally processed is best.
 Raw and unprocessed is even better.

 More details to come, but for now, let’s look at the benefits.

 What makes dark chocolate healthy?

 Dark chocolate is known for improved blood pressure, blood flow, and may even help with the prevention of blood clots and hardening of the arteries.
 (1)

 Dark chocolate improves blood flow to the brain which may help in the prevention of strokes while also improving mental clarity, memory, learning, and focus.
 The antioxidants present in dark chocolate protect against free radicals and rapid aging of the brain.
 These benefits are also linked to a reduction in the risk of dementia, lowered insulin resistance, and improved performance in seniors suffering from mild cognitive dysfunction.
 (2)

 We’ve already pointed out that dark chocolate is rich in powerfully healing antioxidants – including flavonoids.
 Our typical daily lives are filled with activities, foods, and environmental exposures that lead to oxidative stress.
 Antioxidants provide powerful protective healing compounds that ward off the negative effects of free radicals.
 Antioxidants can potentially play a role in the prevention of diseases including cancer.

-For additional information on antioxidants, free radicals, phytonutrients and much more, check out this article – Phytonutrients Fighting for Fibromyalgia Recovery
+For additional information on nutrition, phytonutrients, fitness, and much more, check out this article – The Five Fixes for Fibromyalgia

 THEOBROMINE, VITAMINS, AND MINERALS: